realjenius/realjenius.com/_posts/jekyll/2012-11-02-jekyll-series-list.md

 Obesity rates in the Fish in US have hit epidemic proportions...
 {% endhighlight %}

-Now we just need to implement our series block.
+Finally, we just need to implement our series block.
 There are a number of things we need to render the example above:

 * A count of all of the articles.
 * An index for the current article.